blackdoor-specialteams/intertalk/README.md

 An endpoint which returns a JWK with matching `kid` field if the provider has such a key, otherwise 404.

+### Sending messages between providers

+Send messages to the `/messages` endpoint of the recieving provider.
+Only send one message per recieving provider (regardless of how many recipeients the conversation has).
+So in a conversation `["alice@ecorp.com", "bob@chat.allsafe.io", "jane@ecorp.com"]`, when bob sends a message, the `chat.allsafe.io` provider should only send one message to `ecorp.com`.

 ### Authentication

 #### Server Authentication